Letsapatiiso07/Letsapatiiso07/README.md

 ## 🚀 About Me

-I'm a **data engineer and AI specialist** based in Cape Town, South Africa, with a passion for architecting scalable data pipelines and deploying production-grade machine learning systems.
+I'm a **data engineer and machine learning specialist** based in Pretoria, South Africa, with a passion for architecting scalable data pipelines and deploying production-grade machine learning systems.
 With 3+ years of hands-on experience, I've delivered solutions that process millions of records daily while maintaining 99.5%+ reliability and reducing operational costs by up to 85%.

 **What drives me:** Turning complex data challenges into elegant, automated solutions that create real business value.